-Most hostel staff are locals and most of the times the people in your hostel have done what you are going to do or want to do.
-Unlike hotels or airbnb’s you get firsthand advice from locals or people who have already experienced it.
+Most hostel staff are locals and most of the time the people in your hostel have done what you are going to do or want to do.
+Unlike hotels or Airbnb’s you get firsthand advice from locals or people who have already experienced it.

 Fun Fact: My friend Cat and I ended up riding ATV’s through the Sacred Valley in Peru instead of taking a cab there because a couple guys we met that had gone before us suggested it was a better option.
 It ended costing almost the same, but was so much more fun!